NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 }
 ```

-Now we build using `nix-build -A hello`, the outcome will be the same as above.
+When we build it with `nix-build -A hello` (accessing the attribtue `hello` with the `-A` flag), the outcome will be the same as before.

-Now to "parametrize" the build we also change the `hello.nix` a bit:
+We also change `hello.nix` to add an additional parameter `audience` with default value `"world"`:

 ```nix
 # hello.nix